List of Dude, That's My Ghost! characters: Sam Hoover

-Sam Hoover (voiced by Steven Kynman) is a very short, bumbling ghost-catcher and Madame X's right-hand man.
+Sam Hoover (voiced by Michel Mella in French and Steven Kynman in English) is a very short, bumbling ghost-catcher and Madame X's right-hand man.
 He frequently attempts to capture Billy with his ghost containment unit (usually through numerous disguises or tricks), but is never able to hold onto him for long—usually due to his own incompetence.
 Hoover wears a pair of underwear that used to belong to Billy in order to see him.
 His base of operations is a van that is normally parked outside Billy's mansion.

 Glenn Ponzi

-Glenn Ponzi (voiced by Ewan Bailey in English) is the principal of Beverly Beverly High School.
+Glenn Ponzi (voiced by Michel Mella in French and Ewan Bailey in English) is the principal of Beverly Beverly High School.
 He is a strict and bitter man who hates Spencer (believing him to be "weird" and a delinquent) and regularly attempts to get him kicked out of school.
 In addition to this, he is also a big detractor of Billy's music, making him a frequent target of Spencer and Billy's pranks.
 He can normally be seen with his pet bird Lorenzo.
 He also has a crush on Spencer's teacher, Ms. Rumsfeld, although these feelings are not reciprocated.

 Lolo Calorie

-Lolo Calorie (voiced by Teresa Gallagher in English) is a rich, spoiled, popular girl with a stereotypical valley girl accent.
+Lolo Calorie (voiced by Nathalie Bienaimé in French and Teresa Gallagher in English) is a rich, spoiled, popular girl with a stereotypical valley girl accent.
 She doesn't like Spencer or his friends, as they usually stand up to her conceited and 'popular' attitude or just plain annoy her (mostly via Spencer's horror movies, Rajeev's flirting or Mallory's friendliness).
 In "True Party", it is shown that she might actually like Rajeev, despite being mean to him and rejecting him all the time.